rupadrashta/HTB-WriteUps/Sunday.md

 Finger is a user information protocol that is used to view another user's basic info and return a satus report.

-Metasploit has an auxilliary module that can identify valid users through finger service.
+Metasploit has an auxilliary module that can identify valid users through finger service, but the result did not seem useful.
+I browsed for finger user enumeration exploits.
+Got one from pentestmonkey, called finger-user-enum.